 offered classes in English, extensive libraries housing collections of American literature, history, economics, business, and social studies, and reading rooms offering the latest American newspapers, periodicals, and academic journals;

 The purpose of the libraries, the American Centers, or the Information Resource Centers was to foster an environment for knowledge acquisition.
 Senator Lugar understands this but I am not sure many others see public diplomacy as having this mission today, including some who follow and practice public diplomacy.

 (It should be noted that the “fathers” of American public diplomacy, Rep. Karl Mundt (R-SD) and Assistant Secretary of State William Benton, two chief proponents of the Smith-Mundt Act, were both knowledge peddlers themselves: Mundt was a former school teacher and Benton owned the Encyclodpaedia Britannica and helped push the Great Books project.)

 While it is not binding, the Sense of the Senate can re-empower an important and significant point of contact between Americans and foreign publics.
-I hope Secretary of State Hillary Clinton and the Administration takes the suggestion of the Indiana Senator (who will probably be joined on the resolution by a certain Massachusetts Senator) and acts quickly.

 Read the whole resolution here.